archer884/fx/readme.md

 * `Fx::new(n)` creates a new enum for `n`, with matching condition A as `n % 3 == 0` and matching condition B as `n % 5 == 0`
 * `Fx::arbitrary(n, |n| n % 3 == 0, |n| n % 5 == 0)` does exactlty the same thing, except you can change those predicates out for anything you like.

+## Possible enhancements

+I'd like to figure out a way this library can help you (easily; you can already do it with the library if you really want) find the sum of the fizz buzz values.
+Finding the sum of their inverse is cake, of course.
+Might need to add a new type for that, since it would be a breaking change to the current one.